 As you glide up St. Charles Avenue on a streetcar, ancient moss-strewn live oak trees stretch out their gnarled limbs as if to welcome all comers.
 And you will feel welcome.
 As you visit the restaurants and shops, galleries and green spaces, Uptown is an easy place to pretend you’re a local.
 Strangers will wave from their porches, and passersby will issue hearty hellos.
 And that’s the real Big Easy.

-Begin the day with a full breakfast in The Grill Room at the Hideaway Report-recommended Windsor Court Hotel, a hidden classic located in the Central Business District between the French Quarter and the Warehouse District.
+Begin the day with a full breakfast in the Grill Room at the Harper-recommended Windsor Court Hotel, a hidden classic located in the Central Business District between the French Quarter and the Warehouse District.
 Dishes include local favorites like crawfish, andouille sausage and grits, or more traditional options like smoked salmon and Belgian waffles.

 Now that you are sated, walk or take a car service 10 blocks to Andrew Higgins Boulevard and Camp Street in the Warehouse District.
-Adjacent to Lee Circle, this intersection boasts not one but three highly acclaimed museums: The National WWII Museum, the Contemporary Arts Center and the Ogden Museum of Southern Art (925 Camp St.).
-For the purposes of this daylong itinerary, I recommend visiting the Ogden, the smallest of the three set in a four-story space that has the largest collection of art from the American South.
+Adjacent to Lee Circle, this intersection boasts not one but three highly acclaimed museums: the National WWII Museum, the Contemporary Arts Center and the Ogden Museum of Southern Art (925 Camp St.).
+On this itinerary, you may only have time for the Ogden, the smallest of the three.
+Set in a four-story space, it has the largest collection of art from the American South.
 Its broad range includes 19th-century Bayou School landscapes, edgy contemporary installations, early 20th-century photography and vernacular art.
 Before you leave, stop at the museum store, where you can “shop the South” and purchase exhibition merchandise and locally made jewelry, ceramics and accessories.